sciapp/gr/lib/grm/grplot/README.md

 ../../../../lib/grm/grplot/data/test.dat kind:barplot ind_edge_width:2,{{indices:2},{width:5.0},{indices:1},{width:8.0}} error:{error_bar_color:4}
 ```

 If wanted the plot can be exported as a `pdf`, `png`, `jpeg` or `svg` file using the interactive menu.
-Alternatively these files can directly be created from console line when the environment variable `GKS_WSTYPE` is set.
+Alternatively these files can directly be created from console line if the environment variable `GKS_WSTYPE` is set.

 ## Test